leekgroup/locfdr-python/README.md

 Requirements: Python 2.7.x, scipy, numpy, matplotlib, pandas, and statsmodels.
 The code was tested on the latest version of Anaconda as of 9/14/2013, which contains Python 2.7.5, scipy 0.12.0, numpy 1.7.1, pandas 0.12.0, statsmodels 0.5.0, and matplotlib 1.3.0.
 This distribution is available at https://store.continuum.io/cshop/anaconda/.

-THIS SOFTWARE IS LICENSED UNDER THE MIT LICENSE.
-See LICENSE.txt for more information.
+THIS SOFTWARE IS LICENSED UNDER THE GNU GENERAL PUBLIC LICENSE VERSION 2.
+See COPYING for more information.

 Installation
 ------------------